This article is part of the book - Trad Climbing Basics.

 Many trad climbers use half ropes (also known as double ropes) instead of a single rope to help reduce rope drag on wandering routes.
 They also double the length of the abseil you can make - essential for epic retreats!
 Safety is increased on complicated terrain where there are sharp edges that risk cutting the rope.
 If one rope is cut, you still have the other to catch you.

 Half ropes need to be used as a pair - climbing with just one isn't safe.
 Half ropes are marked by a ½ symbol.
 60m ropes will be great for most trad routes.
+When buying half ropes, make sure the colours are very different.
+Ideally, you will be able to tell them apart in the dark.

 - Trad climbing